It's Great When You're Straight...Yeah: Critical reception

-Commercial performance, accolades and legacy
+Commercial performance and accolades

-It's Great When You're Straight...Yeah topped the UK Album Charts for two weeks.
-It sold over 100,000 copies in the first month of release.
-The album was certified platinum by the British Phonographic Industry the following year.
+It's Great When You're Straight...Yeah topped the UK Albums Chart for two weeks.
+It sold over 100,000 copies in its first month of release.
+The album was certified platinum by the British Phonographic Industry (BPI) the following year.
 It ranked at number 41 and 100 on the 1995 and 1996 UK year-end charts, respectively.
-It also charted at number two in Scotland, number 13 in Sweden and number 20 in New Zealand.
+It also charted at number 2 in Scotland, number 13 in Sweden, and number 20 in New Zealand.
 The album sold 36,000 copies in the US; it would go on to sell over 600,000 copies worldwide.
 "Reverend Black Grape" reached number five in Scotland and number nine in the UK.
-"In the Name of the Father" reached number five in Scotland, number eight in the UK and number 31 on the US Billboard Alternative Songs chart.
+"In the Name of the Father" reached number 5 in Scotland, number 8 in the UK, and number 31 on the US Billboard Alternative Songs chart.
 "Kelly's Heroes" reached number 13 in Scotland and number 17 in the UK.

 It's Great When You're Straight...Yeah was short-listed for the 1996 Mercury Prize, losing to Different Class by Pulp.
 "Reverend Black Grape" won the 1995 NME award for Single of the Year.
 Select ranked "In the Name of the Father" as the 35th best single of 1995.
 Ryder felt the album's success was the result of contemporary albums having a dated sound to them: "Britpop was just building to a peak, and there were so many boring guitar bands, playing their dads' type of music", making it stand out in comparison.
 In a retrospective article on big beat, Dave McGonigle of Stylus Magazine asserted that "no one exemplifies the core kudos of big beat better" than Black Grape.
 He explained that they had "managed to project the spirit of P-Funk firmly into the mid 90s.
 The partyed-up ethos of old funk and new beats was perfectly exemplified by The Grape".

 Track listing

 Writing credits per booklet.
-All recordings produced by Danny Saber, Stephen Lironi, Shaun Ryder.
+All recordings produced by Danny Saber, Stephen Lironi, and Shaun Ryder.